Speuce/Productive/EventSystem.md

 ## ‘Okay… uh why don’t we just do things the normal way?’

+Well, we first have to know what 'normal' means to you.
+But i'm going to take it that you mean [the observer pattern](https://refactoring.guru/design-patterns/observer).

+So why not the observer pattern?

 Really this is about abstraction and information hiding.

 Lets say you wanted the UI to be told when a new task is added to the user list.